-Necessary skills for dealing with rapid descent methods
+Skills for dealing with rapid descent methods

-The behaviour during manoeuvres like spiral dives or b-line stalls in this class can be demanding.
+The behaviour during manoeuvres like spiral dives or B-line stalls in this class can be demanding.
 The pilot should possess adequate skills for the safe execution of these rapid descent manoeuvres.
-In case of insufficient skills or experience in this department we strongly recommend partaking in an SIV clinic with the new wing.
+In case of insufficient skills or experience in this department we strongly recommend partaking in an SIV course with the new wing.